Tomo Buzov: Biography

 Buzov was an ethnic Croat, born in Kaštel Novi near Split in 1940.
 As a professional soldier in the Yugoslav People's Army, he had moved to Belgrade and spent most of his life there as a navy officer and signalman.
-He went into early retirement some time before the war in the early 1990s.
+He went into early retirement some time before the commencement of the Yugoslav Wars in the early 1990s.

 On 27 February 1993, Buzov was traveling by train from Belgrade to Bar to visit his son Darko, who was doing his regular military service stationed in Montenegro.
 As the train was passing through eastern Bosnia, where the Bosnian War was raging, members of the Army of Republika Srpska (VRS) stopped the train at a railway station in the small village of Štrpci near Priboj.

 The soldiers inspected the train and singled out 20 ethnic Bosniak civilians among the passengers.
 One of those civilians, a 17-year-old boy, was sitting in the compartment with Buzov.
 Buzov asked the soldiers what they were doing and what army they belonged to, and told them that he was a retired officer.
 They said it was none of his business, and started to escort the civilians out of the train.
 Buzov told the boy to remain seated and went out instead of him.

 The 20 civilians, including Buzov, were then taken to the local VRS command post, beaten and handcuffed with wire, and then taken to a place near Višegrad where they were shot, with their bodies thrown into the Drina.
 The massacre is believed to have been committed by the Serb paramilitary unit White Eagles led by commander Milan Lukić.